panzerdp/dmitripavlutin.com/content/posts/007-this/index.md

 This mindset is correct when dealing with `this` and will save you from the headache.

-*If you have an interesting example of context pitfall or just experience difficulties with a case, write a comment below and let's discuss!*
+*If you have an interesting example of context pitfall or just experience difficulties with a case, write a comment below, and let's discuss!*